bomberstudios/coding-designer/app/views/docs.md

 To make all this technology visible, we'll use [Pow](http://pow.cx), a really smart piece of software that makes your code available to a web browser using a friendly URL.
 Pow is quite simple to setup and use, but [Anvil](http://anvilformac.com) is a graphical front end that makes it ridiculously easy. **We love easy**, so Anvil is part of the toolchain.

 ## File structure

+Now that you know what's under the hood, let's take a look at the file structure of this project.

 - app
 - www